Dishes With Dad

 Classic Southern Pecan Pie

-This classic southern pecan pie is packed with nuts and a sweet caramel like filling baked in a flaky buttery crust.
-It is a Thanksgiving classic and a delicious treat any day of the year.
+This classic southern pecan pie is packed with nuts and a sweet caramel-like filling baked in a flaky, buttery crust.
+It's a Thanksgiving classic and a delicious treat any day of the year.

 Jump to: